 Italy has seen a fall in deaths again today, though still in the hundreds.
 It may be over the worst, though Spain looks soon to take that mantle.
 The UK waits in the wings, and a judgement on what our policy of half-arsed mitigation has sown.
 When push comes to shove, and for all our navel-gazing entreaties, how much will we look out for others, or take up arms against them?
 There’s a lot to be said about being alone in a crowd.

 In other news J, who was a photographer and artist in another life has had his image on valuable items, for an upcoming auction (online of course) added to the Chiswick House feed where he works.
 Very apt, and a sign of the times.
 When I saw it, jaw-dropped, I did actually ask where he got these rare pieces from.
 What is it that we hold dear, no really?

 “Right now in today’s world our perception of value might have shifted somewhat since 1766, when Sir Thomas Broughton and Mary Wicker had their coat of arms engraved upon this soup tureen as part of their marriage silver.
 Nevertheless the timeless quality of the silver sold through the Wakelin partnerships continues to captivate collectors and aesthetes alike.“

 Lot 580 on the 25th March Silver & Objects of Vertu auction

 Just saw two of our neighbours from the window, coming up with their shopping (Sainsbury’s looks like), and proving life can be normalised despite.
-The sun is out and it almost looks a vision of lost mundanity, with their produce and smiles and nice clothing, all satisfaction arising in a time of want.
+The sun is out and it almost looks a vision of lost mundanity, with their produce and smiles and nice clothing, all smug in a time of want.
 They’ve even managed to find loo roll.

 The stairs, that’s where we’ll get them.